Even I, as someone who’s been on my fair share of road trips, learned quickly…

 Arkansas

 So many free things to do in Little Rock.
-Visit the Old Mill (a re-creation of an 1880s water-powered grist mill, featured in the opening scenes of Gone with the Wind!); the oldest state capital west of the Mississippi, and loads of pedestrian bridges.
-More info here.
+Visit the Old Mill (a re-creation of an 1880s water-powered grist mill!); the oldest state capital west of the Mississippi, and loads of pedestrian bridges.
+For a small town escape, Bentonville is one of the most charming spots, and Crystal Bridges Museum of Art one of the coolest art museums out there!
+Hot Springs is also one of the more underrated National Parks and is one of the only ones that’s part town, part park.

-Arkansas state parks also have loads of free hikes, tours and more as a part of Green Friday initiatives.
+Arkansas state parks also have loads of free hikes, tours and more as a part of their #OptOutside initiatives!

 California